 Adjust the seasoning to your taste, use more or less onion and garlic powder if preferred.

 - If you do not have a high speed blender, soak your cashews in boiling hot water for 30 minutes before making your cheese sauce.
 Then drain them and add to your blender with the remaining ingredients.
 This quick soak method will allow the cashews to expand and soften, making them easier to break down.

 - If you still have loose bits of cashews once blended, you may strain them using a nut milk bag.
 (Affiliate link.)
 However, bits of cashews won’t affect the overall flavour of your broccoli casserole, so don’t stress.

-- As your dish is baking, if the cheese gets too thick, you may thin it out with a splash or two of nut milk and mix well.
+- As your dish is baking, if the cheese gets too thick, you may thin it out with a splash or two of nut milk and mix together.

-- Once cooled, the cheese will harden, but you can return it to its stretchy, gooey consistency by reheating, so just pop it back in the oven to heat through.
+- Once cooled, the cheese will harden, but you can return your vegan broccoli rice casserole to its stretchy, gooey consistency by reheating, so just pop it back in the oven to heat through.

 - Butternut Squash Mac & Cheese

 - Mexican Stuffed Peppers with Walnut Cheese Sauce

 - I Can’t Believe It’s Vegan Poutine

 If you tried this recipe, please let me know about it in the comments below.
 I always love hearing from you!
 Don’t forget to Subscribe to This Healthy Kitchen to be among the first to get my new recipes!
 You can also FOLLOW ME on Facebook, Instagram, Pinterest and Twitter to see more delicious food and get all the latest updates.